How Much Does an RV Garage Cost to Build in 2025?

 Labor

 Labor to build an RV garage runs $20 to $75 per square foot—about half of the total project cost.
-For a precise estimate, contact local garage builders with your RV’s dimensions and design wish list, and request written quotes.
+Share your RV’s dimensions and must-have features with at least three local garage builders and ask each one for a written quote so you can compare apples to apples.

-Hiring a local general contractor can be more cost-effective than hiring each specialist individually.
-General contractors can handle every aspect of the build, including hiring subcontractors to work on key components such as plumbing, siding, HVAC, and electrical work.
+Hiring a local garage builder can be more cost-effective than hiring each specialist individually.
+Professional contractors can handle every aspect of the build, including hiring subcontractors to work on key components such as plumbing, siding, HVAC, and electrical work.

 Permits

 You will likely need to apply for and obtain a permit to build an RV garage.
 Building permits cost $1,200 to $1,500, depending on your location.
-Check with local governing bodies or ask your general contractor to get the required building permits on your behalf.
+Check with your local government or ask your general contractor to get the required building permits on your behalf.

 Does Building an RV Garage Increase Home Value?